USAG COMPETITIVE GYMNASTICS

 Our teams are divided into the following groups:

 Competition begins at the compulsory level.
-Compulsory means that gymnasts must perform, and compete the same routine as all other competitors on all four USA Gymnastics events.
+Compulsory means that gymnasts must perform, and compete for the same routine as all other competitors on all four USA Gymnastics events.
 This results in mastery of the most fundamental and basic gymnastics elements.
 This allows for judging to be much more neutral, as the judges do not have to take into consideration routine bias on a theme or overall look.
 When certain biases are eliminated, it allows for athletes to have a fair chance and leaves the scoring to technique.

-Skills for USA Gymnastics Level 3 include: handstand flat back to mat stack, pullover, back hip circles, tap swings on bars, handstands, and leaps on beam, and round-off back handsprings.
+Skills for USA Gymnastics Level 3 include handstand flat back to mat stack, pullover, back hip circles, tap swings on bars, handstands, and leaps on beam, and round-off back handsprings.

-Skills for USA Gymnastics Level 4 include: front handspring vault, kips, front hip circles, back hip circles, tap swings on bars, cartwheels, handstands, and leaps on beam, and round-off back handsprings, front handsprings, and dive rolls on the floor.
+Skills for USA Gymnastics Level 4 include front handspring vault, kips, front hip circles, back hip circles, tap swings on bars, cartwheels, handstands, and leaps on beam, and round-off back handsprings, front handsprings, and dive rolls on the floor.

 Skills for USA Gymnastics Level 5: include front handspring vault, kips, free hip circles, baby giants, and fly-a-ways on bars, back walkovers, handstands, and turns on beam, and round-off back handspring back tuck and front tucks on floor.

 As a gymnast advances, they begin competing as an Optional gymnast.
 Optional gymnastics provides opportunities for a gymnast to perform to their strengths; while they must meet specific requirements they also have many options as they compose their competitive routines.
 This level of competition can take years of progression through the designated levels.

 Some of the advanced skills for these levels include round off entry vaults, release moves and pirouettes on bars, back handspring and layouts on beam, and double flipping and twisting on floor.